 The Intensive Outpatient Program for Mental Health treats adolescents who are in need of treatment/support due to a psychiatric condition that is interfering with their ability to function successfully within the community.
 This program is designed to avoid a higher level of care or to use as a step-down service within the continuum.

-The Intensive Substance-Related Disorders Program treats adolescents who have a history of alcohol or other drug use/abuse and who are able to attend school.
-It provides comprehensive treatment based on the American Society of Addiction Medicine matrix model.
+The Intensive Substance-Use Disorders Program treats adolescents who have a history of alcohol or other drug use/abuse and who are able to attend school.
+It provides comprehensive treatment based on the American Society of Addiction Medicine model, Keep it Direct & Simple curriculum for patients.
+The Invitation to Change model is used in the family programming.

 - Psychoeducation groups